 - 4.8 The largest concentrations of B-class uses are located within General Employment Areas (GEAs).
 GEA designation ensures that appropriate land is set aside and protected for specific employment uses.
-The principal GEAs are located in the three towns, with a smaller, but locally significant GEA in Markyate. - 4.9 The majority of employment jobs growth will be directed to Maylands Business Park (see section 11 of Core Strategy and the Hemel Hempstead Place Strategy).
-The East Hemel Hempstead Area Action Plan will guide the regeneration of this area; reflecting the character areas identified in the Maylands Master Plan7.
+The principal GEAs are located in the three towns, with a smaller, but locally significant GEA in Markyate. - 4.9 The majority of employment jobs growth will be directed to Maylands Business Park (see section 11 of Core Strategy and the relevant Hemel Hempstead Place Strategy in the Core Strategy and this document).
+The East Hemel Hempstead Area Action Plan or new single Local Plan will guide the regeneration of this area; reflecting the character areas identified in the Maylands Master Plan8.
 The Maylands Gateway (see Figure 22 of the Core Strategy) will provide the main location for new offices.
 Detailed guidance on this site is provided in the Maylands Gateway Development Brief.
-The area referred to as the Face of Maylands will also be an important office location. - 4.10 The area to be covered by the East Hemel Hempstead Area Action Plan includes the majority of the site known as Spencer's Park.
-This site was formerly allocated for employment development.
-This allocation has however now been replaced by the alternative allocation on the Maylands Gateway: freeing up Spencer's Park for housing development (see Core Strategy Figures 17 and 22). - 4.11 Elsewhere in the Borough, the general approach is to prevent the loss of employment floorspace within GEAs.
-However, some changes are justified, mainly to reflect changes that have taken place in some GEAs and the recommendations of technical work8.
+The area referred to as the "Face of Maylands" will also be an important office location. - 4.10 The area proposed to be covered by the East Hemel Hempstead Area Action Plan includes the majority of the site known as Spencer's Park.
+This site was formerly allocated in the DBLP for employment development.
+This allocation has however now been replaced by the alternative allocation on the Maylands Gateway: freeing up most of Spencer's Park for housing development (see Core Strategy Figures 17 and 22). - 4.11 Elsewhere in the Borough, the general approach is to prevent the loss of employment floorspace within GEAs.
+However, some changes are justified, mainly to reflect changes that have taken place in some GEAs and the recommendations of technical work9.

-5 Maylands Gateway Development Brief (revised), URS, May 2013.
+6 Maylands Gateway Development Brief (revised), URS, May 2013.

-6 Hemel Hempstead Town Centre Master Plan 2011-2021, September 2013.
+7 Hemel Hempstead Town Centre Master Plan 2011-2021, September 2013.

-7 Maylands Master Plan, Llewelyn Davies Yeang, 2007.
+8 Maylands Master Plan, Llewelyn Davies Yeang, 2007.

-8 South West Hertfordshire Employment Land Update, Roger Tym & Partners, 2010
+9 South West Hertfordshire Employment Land Update, Roger Tym & Partners, 2010.